-The control and indicating equipment should be checked at least every 24 hours to ensure there are no specific faults.
-All types of fire-warning systems should be tested once a week.
-For electrical systems a manual call point should be activated (using a different call point for each successive test), usually by inserting a dedicated test key (see Figure 18).
-This will check that the control equipment is capable of receiving a signal and in turn, activating the warning alarms.
+All types of fire-warning systems should be tested regularly in accordance with the guidance in the relevant British Standard.
+For electrical systems a manual call point should be activated (using a different call point for each successive test), usually by inserting a dedicated test key (see Figure 24).
+This will check that the control equipment is capable of receiving a signal and, in turn, activating the warning alarms.
+Manual call points may be numbered to ensure they are sequentially tested.